 Case study: In search of a lost bug - RevDeBug & Redgate Oracle Team

-With over eight hundred thousand users Redgate Software is a market leader in database develops solutions, helping organizations satisfy their Compliant Database DevOps needs.
+With over eight hundred thousand users, Redgate Software is a market leader in database development solutions, helping organizations satisfy their Compliant Database DevOps needs.

 This case study describes how the Oracle tools development team at Redgate has successfully integrated RevDeBug into its development practices.

-Redgate’s Source Control for Oracle tools is the cornerstone of Redgate’s Database DevOps offering, allowing customers to seamlessly manage their development databases in version control.
+Redgate's Source Control for Oracle tools is the cornerstone of Redgate's Database DevOps offering, allowing customers to manage their development databases in version control seamlessly.
 It works by linking a development database with a version control repository and automatically translates detected changes into their constituent object creation scripts and migration scripts.